Cristian1t/pokedex/README.md

   - In Collection page, you can see all the caught pokémons displayed with pokéball icon, while not caught ones are hidden.
   - Using the serchbar, you can filter based on name.
   - Click on show all to see all the pokémons.
-  - Click restart to restart from 29 pokémons and 0 caught.
+  - Click restart to start from 29 pokémons and 0 caught.
   - You can filter by Caught, Not Caught and All.
   - You can set the number of pokémons.
 Default is 29.